bt3gl/building_blog/content/paillier.md

 ### Automatizing Responses

-Whenever we have a netcat challenge, I like to have a clean script to get and send messages (copying from terminal is lame).
+Whenever we have a netcat challenge, I like to have a clean script to get and send messages (copying from the terminal is lame).

 In addition, all the numbers in this challenge were really long (the encrypted messages had 614 chars), so we need to perform operations in a consistent and efficient way.